intel/llvm/sycl/doc/GetStartedGuide.md

 # Use DPC++ toolchain

-## Using the SYCL toolchain on CUDA platforms
+## Using the DPC++ toolchain on CUDA platforms

-The SYCL toolchain support on CUDA platforms is still in an experimental phase.
+The DPC++ toolchain support on CUDA platforms is still in an experimental phase.
-Currently, the SYCL toolchain relies on having a recent OpenCL implementation on the system in order to link applications to the SYCL runtime.
+Currently, the DPC++ toolchain relies on having a recent OpenCL implementation on the system in order to link applications to the DPC++ runtime.
 The OpenCL implementation is not used at runtime if only the CUDA backend is used in the application, but must be installed.

-The OpenCL implementation provided by the CUDA SDK is OpenCL 1.2, which is too old to link with the SYCL runtime and lacks some symbols.
+The OpenCL implementation provided by the CUDA SDK is OpenCL 1.2, which is too old to link with the DPC++ runtime and lacks some symbols.

 We recommend installing the low level CPU runtime, following the instructions in the next section.